 - No Win, No Fee Motorcycle Passenger Accident Claims

 - Why Choose Us To Claim If Injured As A Pillion Passenger?

 This motorcycle passenger accident claims guide has been produced to help any motorcycle passengers who have been hurt through no fault of their own, understand the process of making a claim for compensation.

 Making a motorcycle injury claim can be a complex process as there are many variables and legalities involved.
 In order for a claim to be a success, the onus generally is on the drivers to provide evidence proving the liability of the defendant.
 Liability, however, isn’t always easy to determine as a number of factors may have resulted in a motorbike accident.
 Passengers are generally victims and will either claim from negligent road user or the motorcyclist.

-In this guide, we talk about the various causes of accidents involving motorcycles, the motorcyclist’s duty of care to their passengers, how to make sure the law is being followed as a motorcyclist with a passenger, and what steps the motorcyclist might take before riding with passengers.
+In this motorcycle passenger accident claims guide, we talk about the various causes of accidents involving motorcycles, the motorcyclist’s duty of care to their passengers, how to make sure the law is being followed as a motorcyclist with a passenger, and what steps the motorcyclist might take before riding with passengers.
 We also discuss what additional risks are involved when riding as a pillion passenger and what type of injuries could be sustained in an accident.
-Then we look at how much compensation you could be awarded, what additional damages could be claimed for, and if there are any exceptions to how much you could claim.
-Lastly, the guide looks at how having a no win, no fee solicitor could be advantageous, and how you can start your claim.
+Then we look at what type of payout you could be awarded as part of accident compensation claims, what additional damages could be claimed for, and if there are any exceptions to how much you could claim.
+Lastly, the guide looks at how having a no win, no fee solicitor could be advantageous, and how you can start your claim today.

 Injuries sustained in a motorcycle accident can range from minor to very severe or even fatal.
 Some injuries may only consist of bruising, cuts and scrapes, or simple fractures, but more severe injuries may include complicated fractures, serious head injuries, or damage to the spinal cord.